Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: The Parameter Space of 2D Shapes

 \subsection{Transit light curves}

 In the previous section, we generated a large number of random shapes for our training sample.
 We use \yuti to simulate the corresponding transit light curves.
-For the purpose of this study we keep the transit parameters fixed: Orbital Distance is taken $3 R_{st}$ (Radius of star), Impact Parameter is $0$.
-We take assumptions that the star have no limb darkening and the object's projected area remains invariant during the transit.
+For the purpose of this study, we keep the transit parameters fixed.
+The scale of the shapes are fixed, i.e. $R_p/R_{st} = 0.3$ (size of the unit circle w.r.t stellar radius).
+Orbital Distance is taken $3 R_{st}$ and impact parameter is $0$.
+We assume that the object's projected area remains invariant during the transit, which implies that we do not consider rotating objects or objects undergoing transient deformations.
+In addition, we assume that the star has no limb darkening.
+These assumptions are made to simplify the inversion problem, and enable a more efficient exploration of the Fourier parameter space.
 We simulate each transit with $~5$ million Monte-Carlo Points (see Appendix \ref{apdx:mc-noise}).
 We sample an orbital phase of $2\pi/3$ by 300 points around the center of the star during the transit.
 The simulated transits are shown in the bottom part of all panels in Fig. \ref{fig:sh_c_eg}.